The Second City: Andrew Alexander

 In 1974, Andrew Alexander took the reins of The Second City Toronto, which had opened in 1972, then formed a partnership with Len Stuart, in 1976, starting The Second City Entertainment Company.
 Its inaugural television production was SCTV that year.
 Alexander co-developed and executive produced over 185 half-hour shows for the series.

 In 1985, Alexander and Stuart acquired Chicago's Second City.
 He later founded SCTV, thereby expanding The Second City TV & Film Division.
 He has produced or executive-produced hundreds of Second City revues in Canada and the United States.

-On June 6, 2020, during the Black Lives Matter protests, various Second City comedians signed an open letter stating that "erasure, racial discrimination, manipulation, pay inequity, tokenism, monetization of Black culture, and trauma-inducing experiences of Black artists at The Second City will no longer be tolerated". prompting Alexander to apologize and resign, pledging that "The next person to fill the Executive Producer position will be a member of the BIPOC community".
+On June 6, 2020, during the Black Lives Matter protests, various Second City comedians signed an open letter stating that "erasure, racial discrimination, manipulation, pay inequity, tokenism, monetization of Black culture, and trauma-inducing experiences of Black artists at The Second City will no longer be tolerated", prompting Alexander to apologize and resign, pledging that "The next person to fill the Executive Producer position will be a member of the BIPOC community".
 Interim executive producer Anthony LeBlanc was appointed to replace him.

 Jon Carr

 On November 25, 2020, The Second City announced that former Dad's Garage Theatre Company artistic director Jon Carr had been hired as executive producer.
-He stepped down in early 2022, and a successor has yet to be named.
+He stepped down in early 2022.

+Elizabeth Howard

+Elizabeth Howard then took the reins as Executive Producer, and later became co-president, alongside James Colquhoun.
+She had been with the company since 2010, developing “content” and “forging original partnerships”.